Feel better with Altruvita.

-One study compared the effects of ibuprofen (2 × 400 mg/day) with those of curcumin (4 × 500 mg/day) in patients who were over 50 years of age, had severe knee pain and their radiography showed the presence of osteophytes.
+One study compared the effects of ibuprofen (2 × 400 mg/day) with those of curcumin (4 × 500 mg/day) in patients who were over 50 years of age and had severe knee pain.
 Both the groups showed improvements in all assessments but the curcumin group was statistically better in patient satisfaction, timed walk or stair climbing and pain during walking or stair climbing.

-A pilot clinical study evaluated the safety and effectiveness of curcumin alone, and in combination with diclofenac sodium in patients with active rheumatoid arthritis.
-Forty-five patients diagnosed with RA were randomized into three groups with patients receiving curcumin (500 mg) and diclofenac sodium, a nonsteroidal anti-inflammatory drug (NSAID).
-(50 mg) alone or their combination.
+A pilot clinical study evaluated the safety and effectiveness of 500mg curcumin alone, and in combination with diclofenac sodium in patients with active rheumatoid arthritis.
 The curcumin product reduced joint pain and swelling in patients with active rheumatoid arthritis better than diclofenac.
 More importantly, curcumin treatment was found to be safe and did not relate with any adverse events.

 Another study evaluated the comparative efficacy of two different doses of curcumin with that of a placebo in active rheumatoid arthritis patients.
 Twelve patients in each group received placebo, 250 or 500 mg of the curcumin product twice daily for 90 days.
 Patients who received the curcumin product at both low and high doses reported statistically significant changes in their clinical symptoms at the end of the study.
 These reported changes were backed up by changes seen in patients’ blood tests.